prithugoswami/personal-website/content/posts/debugging-dwm.md

 And yes, indeed we do see the value 33 (0b100001) which means that the client is on the scratchpad tag (0b100000) and tag 1 (0b000001).
-Now to find out why does that happen even though we have the line `selmon->tagset[selmon->seltags] &= ~scratchtag;` as a failsafe which makes sure we don't spawn any windows in the scratch tag?
+Now to find out why does that happen even though we have the line `selmon->tagset[selmon->seltags] &= ~scratchtag;` as a fail safe which makes sure we don't spawn any windows in the scratch tag?
 Well this is where stepping through the code line by line will help.
 We need to  check the value of `c->tags` and what changes it during the run.

 ### debugging manage()